Legal

 During the last hearing, the Supreme Court raised concerns about the current laws.
 The court compared the treatment of government employees and elected officials, pointing out that a government employee convicted of serious crimes such as rape or murder loses their job permanently.

-Amicus curiae, Senior Advocate Vijay Hansaria, who was appointed by the court, supported the petitioner’s stance, advising that convicted politicians should be permanently barred from holding public office.
+Senior Advocate Vijay Hansaria, appointed by the court as amicus curiae, supported the petitioner’s stance and advised permanently barring convicted politicians from holding public office.

 Hansaria also expressed concerns about delays in hearings across several states, particularly in cases involving MPs and MLAs.
-He noted that, in many instances, these cases were being postponed without clear explanations, leading to a lack of accountability.
+He noted that authorities were postponing many cases without clear explanations, causing a lack of accountability.

 Amicus Curiae Suggests Reforms For Political Parties